30 Incredible Facts About the Olympics

 The 2016 games saw Rugby on the cards for the first time since 1924.

-In 1921 the founder of the modern games, Pierre de Coubertin, used a Latin phrase ‘Citius, Altius, Fortius (“Swifter, Higher, Stronger”)’ for the Olympic motto.
+In 1921, Pierre de Coubertin, the founder of the modern games, used the Latin phrase ‘Citius, Altius, Fortius’ (“Swifter, Higher, Stronger”) for the Olympic motto.

 In the 1920 games, the Olympic flag was first flown.

-In Olympia (Greece), a flame was ignited by the sun and kept alight until the closing of the Games.
-It first appearance in the modern games was in Amsterdam in 1928.
+In Olympia (Greece), a flame ignited by the sun remained alight until the closing of the Games.
+Its first appearance in the modern games was in Amsterdam in 1928.

-Originally, all wars in the region had to have a ceasefire during the Games and they were held to honour Zeus.
+Originally, all wars in the region had to have a ceasefire during the Games, and they were held to honor Zeus.

-Priestess of Demeter was the only married woman allowed to watch the ancient games, with any others who were caught being thrown over a cliff.
+The Priestess of Demeter was the only married woman allowed to watch the ancient games.
+Any others who were caught were thrown over a cliff.

 In the 1896 games, Soccer was to be played but there were no teams to play the event.

-Cricket was last in the games in 1900.
-2 countries entered; Britain and France, they took gold and silver respectively.
+Cricket was last in the Olympic Games in 1900.
+Only two countries entered, Britain and France, who took gold and silver, respectively.

 The London games in 1908 saw the first opening ceremony.